-The student's IEP team determines the IAES for services if the behavior that gives rise to the removal is not a manifestation of the student's disability, the removal constitutes a change of placement, or the behavior falls under the Special Circumstances outlined 34 CFR § 300.531 and Rules V.G.
+The student's IEP Team determines the IAES for services if the behavior that gives rise to the removal is not a manifestation of the student's disability, the removal constitutes a change of placement, or the behavior falls under the Special Circumstances outlined in Rules V.E.5.

-APPEALS (34 CFR § 300.532; RULES V.H.)
+APPEALS BY PARENT(S), STUDENT WHO IS AN ADULT, OR SCHOOL (34 CFR § 300.532; RULES V.H.)